-Emily Carr recognizes its ethical and legal duty to accommodate students with disabilities by affirming their rights to have full, fair and equitable access to all services, programs and facilities.
+Emily Carr University recognizes its ethical and legal duty to accommodate students with disabilities by affirming their rights to have full, fair, and equitable access to all services, programs, and facilities.
 The University will make every effort to provide an environment free of discrimination in accordance with the Canadian Charter of Rights and Freedoms and the B.C.
 Human Rights Code.

-Each student’s accommodations are specific to that individual student’s need and based on documentation of a disability provided from a certified, licensed practitioner whose training is commonly accepted for establishing a specific diagnosis.
+Each student’s accommodations are specific to their needs and are based on documentation of a disability provided by a certified, licensed practitioner whose training is commonly accepted for establishing a specific diagnosis.
 Documentation is reviewed by the Student Resource Coordinator who, in consultation with the student, determines the accommodations.
 These accommodations are stated on an Accommodation Notice, current to the semester, for the student to submit to their faculty and technicians.

 To make an appointment or to find out more about Accessibility Services please see our website.